 Joint Operations refers to KH and SZ davening together on Shabbat at the Solomon Schechter school and holding some other joint programming, between October 2019 and the opening of the new building.

-Shaare Zedek and Kehilat Hadar would still be operating independently for purposes of governance, membership, finances, and even specific programs and certain services.
+Shaare Zedek and Kehilat Hadar will still be operating independently for purposes of governance, membership, finances, and even specific programs and certain services.
 We will be collaborating around most Shabbat morning services, kids programming on Shabbat morning, and most community meals and learning.
 Kehilat Hadar and Shaare Zedek community members will all participate in leading services, sponsoring kiddush, and volunteering to support programs.
 The two communities will equitably share the costs of combined programming.

 Read a summary of the Joint Operations Agreement.